Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 10.3 If You are to supply Products or Services to RAI, but are unable to do so, for example because Your business is bankrupt, You must deliver by way of loan for use (bruikleen) all Products and materials to RAI that are necessary for the delivery (and performance of the delivery) and thereby enable RAI as much as possible to fulfil Your obligations with Your Products.
 RAI will owe reasonable compensation for this, after deducting any loss or damage it suffers as a result of Your defective delivery.

-10.4 RAI has a lien on all Your material until You have fulfilled Your obligations towards RAI.
+10.4 RAI has a lien on all Your Products and other materials until You have fulfilled Your obligations towards RAI.

 Article 11 - Liability and insurance

-11.1 You are liable for all direct and indirect damage suffered by RAI as a result of acts or omissions by You and Your Personnel in connection with all parts of the performance or defective performance of a Contract.
-This damage includes at least (i) property damage, (ii) costs incurred in order to bring the Products and/or Services in accordance with the Contract, (iii) costs incurred in order to take emergency or fallback measures, such as the use of other materials or products, the hiring of extra personnel or the instructing and hiring of a replacement supplier, (iv) costs incurred to reinstate RAI Data and (v) costs incurred in determining, mitigating or preventing the damage referred to in this Article 11.1.
+11.1 You are liable for all direct and indirect damage suffered by RAI as a result of acts or omissions by You and Your Personnel in connection with all parts of the performance or defective performance of the Agreement.
+This damage includes at least (i) property damage, (ii) costs incurred in order to bring the Products and/or Services in accordance with the Agreement, (iii) costs incurred in order to take emergency or fallback measures, such as the use of other materials or products, the hiring of extra personnel or the instructing and hiring of a replacement supplier, (iv) costs incurred to reinstate Personal Data and (v) costs incurred in determining, mitigating or preventing the damage referred to in this Article 11.1.

-11.3 You must indemnify RAI against claims of third parties that are in any way connected with the Contract or its performance by You and Your Personnel.
+11.3 You must indemnify RAI against claims of third parties that are in any way connected with the Agreement or its performance by You and Your Personnel.

-11.6 If the Contract involves the hire of machines or ancillary goods by RAI, You must be insured against their damage and theft.
+11.6 If the Agreement involves the hire of machines or ancillary goods by RAI, You must be insured against their damage and theft.

 Article 12 - Force majeure

-12.1 RAI may terminate the Contract if, as a result of force majeure, it is no longer reasonably able to use Your Products or Services for the purpose for which it ordered them.
+12.1 RAI may terminate the Agreement if, as a result of force majeure, it is no longer reasonably able to use Your Products or Services for the purpose for which it ordered them.

 12.2 Force majeure for RAI includes cancellation of an Event, part of an Event or any other situation that reasonably prevents the holding of an Event or the part thereof relevant to Your delivery, such as the absence of a permit applied for by RAI, breach of contract by a third party engaged by RAI, and the non-occurrence of circumstances on which RAI counted or the occurrence of circumstances on which RAI did not count.